devkral/generic-json-encoders/README.md

 A speedier version of the lilya encoders with more correct results and support for pydantic and msgspec.
 It uses under the hood orjson.
-It auto-patches itself as lilya encoder when lilya is detected.

 [![PyPI - Version](https://img.shields.io/pypi/v/generic-json-encoders.svg)](https://pypi.org/project/generic-json-encoders)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/generic-json-encoders.svg)](https://pypi.org/project/generic-json-encoders)